Hyae-jin Hwang

 Lecturer in Piano Pedagogy

 Hyae-jin Hwang, a native of South Korea, maintains an active profile across the United States, Europe and Asia as a solo recitalist, concerto soloist and chamber musician in venues such as Carnegie Hall's Weill Recital Hall; Hill Auditorium in Ann Arbor, Mich.; The Ringling’s The Historic Asolo Theater in Sarasota, Fla.; and the Royal Palace of Caserta, Italy.
-Hwang recently recorded William Horne's Bagatelles for Alto Saxophone and Piano for Blue Griffin Records, scheduled for release in 2018.
+Hwang’s recording of William Horne's Bagatelles for Alto Saxophone and Piano for Blue Griffin Records was released in 2021.

-Hwang has won many competitions including top prizes in the Los Angeles Liszt International Competition, the Artist Series of the Sarasota Music Competition, the Byrd Memorial Ensemble Competition and multiple awards from the Music Teachers National Association Young Artist.
+Hwang has won many competitions including top prizes in the Los Angeles Liszt International Competition, the Artist Series of the Sarasota Music Competition, and multiple awards from the Music Teachers National Association Competitions.
+She is frequently invited as an adjudicator of festivals and competitions for pre-collegiate students.

-Hwang received both master’s and doctoral degrees in piano pedagogy and performance from the University of Michigan under the tutelage of Logan Skelton and John Ellis.
-While pursuing her graduate studies she received full tuition scholarships as well as the Joanne Smith Pedagogy Award.
-Hwang holds a bachelor’s degree in piano performance from Florida Gulf Coast University, where she studied applied piano with Michael Baron and pedagogy with Joanne Smith.
-During this time, she was a recipient of the Hans and Erna Siebert Excellence Scholarship and the Steinway Society Scholarship.
-Her additional studies include masterclasses of Ralph Votapek, Joseph Kalichstein, Jon Kimura Parker and Yoshikazu Nagai, among many others.
+Hwang received both master’s and doctoral degrees in piano performance and pedagogy from the University of Michigan.
+While pursuing her graduate studies, Hwang was selected as a recipient of full-tuition academic and music scholarships and the pedagogy award.
+She holds her bachelor’s degree in piano performance from Florida Gulf Coast University, where she held the Steinway Society Scholarship and Hans and Erna Siebert Excellence Scholarship.
+Her teachers include Logan Skelton, John Ellis, Michael Baron and Joanne Smith.
+Her additional studies include masterclasses of Ralph Votapek, Joseph Kalichstein, Jon Kimura Parker, and Yoshikazu Nagai, among many others.

 Education